Reciprocal

 Every number has a reciprocal except 0 (1/0 is undefined)

-Multiply a Number by Its Reciprocal and You Get 1
+Multiplying a Number by Its Reciprocal

 Let us try multiplying a number by its reciprocal:

-Yes!
-You always get 1
+Try some more yourself!
+You should always get 1

-In fact that is a way to define Reciprocal:
+And that is a way to define Reciprocal:

 Reciprocal: what to multiply a value by to get 1

-In terms of multiplying it is the Inverse, so it is also called the "Multiplicative Inverse".
+The reciprocal is also called the "Multiplicative Inverse".